Quick: What's the investment vehicle of choice for more than 90 million Americans?

 Peaceful, easy feeling

-To my way of thinking, the answer is yes -- or, more precisely, yes, they can be.
+To my way of thinking, the answer is yes -- or, more precisely, they can be.

-The kinds of funds worth building your portfolio around make it a cinch to spread your bets across buttoned-down big boys such as Bear Stearns
+The kinds of funds worth building your portfolio around make it a cinch to spread your bets across buttoned-down big boys such as BB&T

-That said, when it comes to investing, mere convenience doesn't cut it as a thesis.
+That said, when it comes to investing, mere convenience isn't enough.
 And while I'm a fund fan, I'm also a realist -- funds are also popular because they're ubiquitous.
 401(k) plans, after all, are lousy with them -- with an emphasis on the "lousy."
-And that goes double for the industry's typical entrant, a fund that likely requires shareholders to pay for the privilege of underperformance.
+That goes double for the industry's typical entrant, a fund that likely requires shareholders to pay for the privilege of underperformance.

-How to separate the keepers from the duds in your plan's -- or your brokerage's -- lineup?
+How do you separate the keepers from the duds in your plans -- or your brokerage's?
 Keep the following points in mind, and you'll go a long way toward doing just that:

 - With funds, you're really investing in the manager.
 Don't focus on past performance unless that track record belongs to the person who's currently calling the fund's shots.

 - Look for low price tags.
-Unlike any other product, with funds, the price you pay is a feature of the "product" itself.
-The more you pay, the worse your performance will be; and the less you pay, the more cash you'll have compounding, as opposed to fattening the fund company's coffers.
+With funds, the price you pay is a feature of the "product" itself.
+The more you pay, the worse your performance will be; the less you pay, the more cash you'll have compounding, as opposed to fattening the fund company's coffers.